 Friendship Elementary stakeholders used various sources of process data.
 Process data included, but was not limited to, School leadership team agendas, PLC meeting agendas, Boot Camp for students, Professional Learning agendas from sessions with literacy and math experts, TKES and LKES data.
 In looking at data from TKES observations and student achievement, we have noted that the faculty needs job embedded Professional learning in the area of instructional strategies and best practices in the classroom.
-The faculty will benefit from the instructional support that an instructional coach will be able to provide.
-An instructional coach will be able to provide professional learning and follow up with support in the classroom.
+The faculty will benefit from the instructional support that an instructional coach provides.
+An instructional coach provides professional learning and follow up with support in the classroom.
 Teachers will have access to the academic expertise of an instructional coach at all times.